 27600.
-Creation and Creativity. (=ANTH 27610, ISHU 27650, SOSC 28601) PQ: Third- or fourth-year standing.
+Creation and Creativity.
+PQ: Third- or fourth-year standing.
 This seminar explores several creation stories from anthropological, literary, philosophical, and psychological perspectives.
 We compare the accounts of the beginning in Genesis, Hesiod's Theogony, Ovid's Metamorphoses, Bhagavad Gita, the Maya's Popol Vuh, and other sources, including Native American ones.
 We explore the ways cosmic creation has been imagined in world culture.
 We also delineate human literary creativity and ask about the relationship between individual creativity and the cultural myths of creation.
 We consider at least one modern theory of the beginning of the universe.
 P. Friedrich, K. Mitova.
-Spring.
+Not offered 2009-10.

 28000.
-Terror, Religion, and Aesthetics. (=HMRT 28801, ISHU 28201, RLST 23401) PQ: Third- or fourth-year standing.
-Through our contemporary experiences of terrorist acts, we apprehend the no-citizens' land of life without a social contract, of the violent "state of nature" among people.
+Terror, Religion, and Aesthetics.
+PQ: Third- or fourth-year standing.
+Through our contemporary experiences of terrorist acts, we apprehend the nocitizens' land of life without a social contract, of the violent "state of nature" among people.
 In varied genres (e.g., poems, plays, novels, memoirs, essays), we engage with the transformative powers of diverse aesthetics (e.g., catharsis, the sublime, theatre of cruelty, realism, fable, satire) and of religious faiths (e.g., deism, Hinduism, Judaism, Islam, Sufism, Buddhism) to counteract terror and redeploy our civil status in society.
-A. Boden, M. Browning.
-May be offered 2008-09; not offered 2007-08.
+M. Browning, Staff.
+Not offered 2009-10.